Mansfield 103.2 FM

 Mansfield 103.2 FM is an Independent Local Radio station in Mansfield, Nottinghamshire, serving the areas of Mansfield and Ashfield in Nottinghamshire and nearby Bolsover in Derbyshire.

 It was launched in 1999 after winning a licence to broadcast from the Radio Authority in 1998.
 Based at the Brunts Business Centre, near the centre of Mansfield, it uses a shared transmitter mast sited at Fishpond Hill, on the outskirts of Mansfield near to Skegby.

 Mansfield 103.2's Managing Director is Tony Delahunty and the Managing Editor is Ian Watkins.

 The station is Mansfield's only local radio station.

+As of December 2023, the station broadcasts to a weekly audience of 25,000, according to RAJAR.

 Programming

+Schedules include news on the hour.
+The news is local, national, and international from Sky News, as well as local news bulletins aired from the 103.2 news team based at Samuel Brunts Way every morning at 7am, 8am, 9am and 10am, and each weekday afternoon at 4pm, 5pm and 6pm.